Council Tax Reduction Exceptional Hardship Policy

 An award of Exceptional Hardship does not guarantee that a further award will be made at a later date, even if the applicant’s circumstances have not changed.

-An Exceptional Hardship award may be less than the difference between the Council Tax liability and the amount of Council Tax Reduction paid if it deemed that the applicant could meet part of the remaining liability from their own resources.
+An Exceptional Hardship award may be less than the difference between the Council Tax liability and the amount of Council Tax Reduction paid if the applicant could meet the remaining liability from their own resources.

-The application may be refused if the Council feels that, in its opinion, the applicant is not suffering ‘exceptional hardship’ or where the applicant has failed to comply with the requirements of the Exceptional Hardship policy.
+The application may be refused if the Council feels that the applicant is not suffering ‘exceptional hardship’ or if the applicant has failed to comply with the requirements of the policy.

 The Council will promote the availability of the scheme through: